brknapp/brknapp.github.io/_posts/2022-07-25-fifth-blog-post.md

 use R going forward.
 During this course, I have learned new ways to use R and I have applied them to my job at the EPA.

-# What will I do Differently Now that I’ve Taken this Course?
+# What will I do Differently Now that I’ve Taken this Course

 I am going to start outputting my results using RMarkdown because it integrates text with code.
 I like how these outputs are nice to look at